Killokii/RatObsidianVault/Random Notes.md

 This game being focused on reading, will include a couple features to make it more readible. while the core vision is to contain the pixelated astetic with the crhomatic abarration, i am aware that that can be a bit jarring to look at so there will be features to turn it of or lower the intensity. there will aso be a way to change all the text into a dyslexia friendly font.
 Due to the more flashy nature of neocites sites that will serve as inspiration for this, a eyestrain toggle will be featured as well.

 ‧₊˚❀༉‧₊˚.
 SCOPE  ₊˚❀༉‧₊˚.
-The game content will include around 60 minutes or more of readable material; however, the game is not designed for players to read every single thing. it is made with the intent in mind that platers will skim read most of it and  Due to it being a series of webposts, the game will be highly modular so Apocosites/forum posts can be added and removed at will, making it easily scalable, up and down.
+The game content will include around 60 minutes or more of readable material; however, the game is not designed for players to read every single thing. it is made with the intent in mind that platers will skim read most of it and  Due to it being a series of webposts, the game will be highly modular so Apocosites/forum posts can be added and removed at will, making it easily scalable, up and down. should be arounf 4-6~k words gibe or take

 ₊˚❀༉‧₊˚.
 PROGRAMS ₊˚❀༉‧₊˚.
 Unity: this will be the engine i work in!